 On-Demand During this presentation, you will learn how the roof assembly can help meet various sustainability goals.
 Case studies and specific examples will highlight ways to incorporate circularity, solar reflectivity, durability, energy efficiency and overburden roof assemblies into your design.

-In this presentation we will examine the various paths to code compliance while still applying building science principles to limit condensation risk.
+On-Demand In this presentation we will examine the various paths to code compliance while still applying building science principles to limit condensation risk.
 Detailed roof system examples will be provided, demonstrating how these measures can enable durable AND code compliant roofing assemblies.